Back to Index

 1. Commissioning and Final Approvals

 The solar company should then coordinate ESA approval as well as an onsite Confirmation of Verification Evidence Report (CoVER) with the relevant hydro authority to ensure all components are working to their specifications.
-At this time the project is closed out and final documentation such as owner operation and maintenance manuals, monitoring information, and equipment warranty information is sent to the client.
-A typical commercial warranty often includes 1 year of operation and maintenance but can vary from company to company.
+At this time the project is closed out and final documentation such as owner operation and maintenance manuals, monitoring information, and equipment warranty information will typically be provided to your company.
+Consider looking for a solar company that offers at least 1 year commercial installation warranty which includes operation and maintenance.
+This warranty is separate from the standard 25 year equipment warranty for solar panels and other equipment warranties.